Article first published May 2016, updated July 2019

 As part of the email delivery process, receiving mail servers work to determine the authenticity and legitimacy of your email.

 Receiving mail servers will also look at the sending reputations associated with the sending domain and sending IP.
-Content, previous engagement for your sends among their users, and other reputational factors will also factor into whether your email will successfully get delivered to inboxes.
+Content, previous engagement for your sends among their users, and other reputational factors will also factor into whether your email will successfully get delivered to the intended inboxes.

-So what do we mean when we say an email has been successfully authenticated?
+So, what do we mean when we say an email has been successfully authenticated?
 In short, that a receiving mail server has checked for the relevant SPF records, the DKIM key associated with your email and sending domain, and that your email has successfully passed those checks.

 When sending via Campaign Monitor, SPF records are automatically set up for all clients in Campaign Monitor’s DNS records and it is these records that the receiving mail server will look for.